 - Only cook the first side for about a minute.
 This is a recent trick I learned and it worked so well.
 Let your first side cook only for a minute, then flip.
 Let the second side cook longer and develop those brown spots.

-- Do not re roll.
+- Do not re-roll.
 If the lefse tears or rips, it's better to just grill as it is.
 When it gets balled up and re-rolled it will just be too thick.

 - You will only learn with practice.
 There will be lots of ugly lefse, lefse with holes, ripped in half and pieces of dough stuck everywhere.
 Just know this is normal and part of the process.
 This one is worth repeating!

 The recipe I am going to show you is my version.
 Typically family recipes have been passed down through generations.
 So if you have your own, please use that instead.
+The steps will be the same.

-How to Make Lefse:
+👩🍳How to Make Lefse:

-I am going to start by saying if this is your first time, please give yourself grace.
 Lefse is learned only by doing and practicing, so don't expect to get it your first shot.
 If you do, congratulations!

 Prepare the Potatoes: